Skip to Content

 • Add the remaining ingredients to the mashed bananas and whisk to combine, careful not to over-mix.

-• Pour the batter into the prepared baking sheet and spread it to the edges with a silicone spatula.
+• Pour the batter into the prepared baking sheet and spread it evenly to the edges using a silicone spatula.

-• Bake the pancakes for 10-15 minutes until the surface is dry and the edges turn golden brown.
+• Bake the pancakes for 10–15 minutes until the top looks set and the edges turn light golden brown.
+Remove the pancakes and set them aside to cool, then slice them into individual squares.

 Notes